AnyLog-co/documentation/09- Data Management/02- Databases.md

 Having an array of database types readily accessible via a unified platform and language allows DBAs and IT teams to easily manage different types of data.
-This also enhances AI / ML capabilities such as federated learning and real-time decision making, since there's no need to gather information from different sources — AnyLog does that for you automatically.
+This also enhances AI / ML capabilities such as federated learning and real-time decision-making, since there's no need to gather information from different sources — AnyLog does that for you automatically.

 ### Supported SQL databases